-As originally submitted on July 12, 2021, and as updated on September 17, 2021, and October 27, 2021, the Department of Health Care Services (DHCS) presented California's Initial Spending Plan Projection and Initial Spending Plan Narrative as two initiatives for California's home- and community-based services, in accordance with guidance from the Centers for Medicare & Medicaid Services (CMS) related to Section 9817 of the American Rescue Plan Act, as issued on May 13, 2021, via the State Medicaid Director Letter # 21-003 (SMD Letter #21-003).
+As originally submitted on July 12, 2021, and as updated on September 17, 2021, and October 27, 2021, the Department of Health Care Services (DHCS) presented California's Initial Spending Plan Projection and Initial Spending Plan Narrative as to certain initiatives for California's home and community-based services, in accordance with guidance from the Centers for Medicare & Medicaid Services (CMS) related to Section 9817 of the American Rescue Plan Act, as issued on May 13, 2021, via the State Medicaid Director Letter (SMDL) # 21-003.
+On January 4, 2022, CMS issued its conditional approval of California's HCBS Spending Plan.

-Consistent with the directives outlined in the SMD Letter #21-003 and by CMS as to an extension of time offered to all states, DHCS hereby supplies its first Quarterly Spending Plan Projection and Quarterly Spending Plan Narrative for these HCBS initiatives, due by November 1, 2021, representing the quarterly report for Quarter 2 of Federal Fiscal Year (FFY) 2021 to 2022.
+Consistent with the directives outlined in SMDL #21-003, DHCS hereby supplies its Quarterly Spending Plan Projection and Narrative for these HCBS initiatives, representing the quarterly report for Quarter 3 of Federal Fiscal Year (FFY) 2021 to 2022.